rishabhb5/Spikeh/README.md

 # Spikeh

-Built in SwiftUI - Spikeh is a Valorant related app that shows information about Agents, Equipment, and Maps from the game for new players to familiarize themselves with the game.
+Built in SwiftUI - Spikeh is a Valorant related app that shows information about Agents, Equipment, and Maps for new players to familiarize themselves with the game.

 All assets are from the API: https://valorant-api.com/